saliormoon/Cookbook/recipes/UsingDynamicAttributeNames.md

 ## Solution

-There are severval solutions to getting dynamic attribute names to work.
+There are several solutions to getting dynamic attribute names to work.

 ### Subquery solution